 In the journey toward cloud computing, larger corporations have opted to shift their IT infrastructure to third-party providers, aligning with their strategy to outsource non-core functions.
 This transition has not only opened up opportunities for small to medium enterprises globally but has also ushered in transformative changes for larger corporations, including:

-Provisioning cycle time: access to new servers and software is reduced from weeks to minutes;
+- Provisioning Speed: The time required to access new servers and software has drastically reduced, from weeks to mere minutes.

 What about downtime?